Archive for Articles

 Posted by: | CommentsThe March 1992 issues of The American Rifleman and The American Hunter (NRA publications) describe how on December 16, 1991, over 60 local law enforcement officers and federal agents broke into gun owner John Lawmaster’s home.
 Read More→

-Bass Tackle and Lure Basics
+Bass Tackle and Lure Basics by Randy Rowley

-Becoming a Better Wingshot by Randy Rowley
+Becoming a Better Wing Shot by Randy Rowley

 Posted by: | CommentsThe act of hitting dove and other birds on the fly causes emotions for the vast majority of hunters that range from frustration to abject humiliation.
 It is a practice that defies mastery and has even been known to cause preachers to cuss.
 Yet, even though the vast majority of us often head home dejected at our performances, we will eagerly look forward to the next opportunity to throw lead at our elusive quarry.
 Read More→